davidmarkclements/core-dump/Readme.md

 is only a good idea if there is time sensitive load balance switching infrastructure, or where traffic is merely being duplicated for profiling purposes.

+## Auto Core Dumps

+Common signals that are described in POSIX docs as core generators file will automatically have a core file generated.

+Signals with auto core dumps are:

+* SIGHUP
+* SIGQUIT
+* SIGABRT
+* SIGTERM

+If a core-dump enabled process receives one of these signals it will generate a core file after the pattern `<SIGNAME>.core`, e.g. `SIGTERM.core`.

+Similarly, if uncaught exception auto core dumps are enabled they will have the pattern `uncaught-exception.core`.

 ## Debug

 For both running the CLI or enabling core-dump for a process, simply set a